-Once extracted, what's left is a substance that's then purified to filter out any unwanted components, leaving behind a CBD isolate product that's as much as 99% pure CBD.
-Because of the high CBD concentration, CBD isolate products are highly potent, which means only a small amount is needed to induce the effects desired.
+Once extracted, what's left is a substance that's then purified to filter out any unwanted components through winterization, leaving behind a CBD isolate product that's as much as 99% pure CBD.

 What is Full-Spectrum CBD Oil?

 Full-spectrum CBD oil has the full cannabinoid profile of the hemp plant, as well as other compounds that are present, including other cannabinoids, flavonoids, and terpenes.
-Also referred to a "whole plant extraction," full-spectrum CBD oil extraction allows users to experience the beneficial effects of other compounds that the hemp plant naturally possesses, which creates what is called the "entourage" effect.
+Also referred to a "whole plant extraction," full-spectrum CBD oil extraction allows users to experience the full beneficial effects of other compounds that the hemp plant naturally possesses, which creates what is called the "entourage" effect.